-DEL LOCO 2:00PM ENTER LOCO:
+DEL LOCO 2:00PM ENTER LOCO: \

 This will drop the loco identified from whatever consist it was part of.
 There is no need to know the consist number for this operation.
+You cannot drop a lead or rear loco without clearing the entire consist.
 Deleting a loco sets CV19 to a value of 0 in that loco.